darideveloper/instagram-follow-bot-2/README.md

 The max number of days that the bot will wait for users to follow back before block them. if the user don't follow back in the specified days, the bot will block the user, when you run the `runs/block.py` script or the `runs/autorun.py` script.

+### wait_message

+Wait time (in minutes) between each message sent to the users already followed or followed back.

 ## Database